ufmg-smite/carcara/README.md

 To check a proof file, use the `check` command, passing both the proof file and the original SMT-LIB problem file.
 ```
-carcara check example.smt2.proof example.smt2
+carcara check example.smt2.alethe example.smt2
 ```

-If the problem file name is exactly the proof file name minus `.proof`, you can omit it:
+If the problem file name is exactly the proof file name minus `.alethe`, you can omit it:
 ```
-carcara check example.smt2.proof
+carcara check example.smt2.alethe
 ```

 By default, Carcara will return a checking error when encountering a rule it does not recognize.
 If